Unlock the Cognitive Benefits of Drawing: From Stress Relief to Enhanced Focus

 - Set up a still life with lots of shapes and small and big objects, draw from life, or memorize the composition and draw it from memory.
 Then compare your drawing to real life.

-Drawing can be a great creative outlet because it allows you to express yourself and your ideas through a visual medium.
+Drawing is a great creative outlet because it allows you to express yourself and your ideas through a visual medium.
 Once you start, and you have a blank piece of paper – it is an incredible feeling of possibilities.

 When you draw, you have the freedom to create whatever you can imagine, whether it is a realistic depiction of a subject or a more abstract or symbolic one.

 Drawing can also be a great way to relax and unwind after a busy or stressful day.
-The focus and concentration required for drawing can help you to clear your mind and let go of any negative or distracting thoughts, and the process of creating something can be meditative and therapeutic if you do not put too much pressure on yourself as you draw.
+The focus and concentration required for drawing can help you to clear your mind and let go of any negative or distracting thoughts.
+The process of creating something is meditative and therapeutic if you do not put too much pressure on yourself as you draw.

 Creating a series of drawings, can help you discover more about your creativity.
 Further, creating drawings you leave a creative trail behind, a trail you can always look back to and pick up again.